zio/zio/docs/reference/service-pattern/generating-accessor-methods-using-macros.md

   compilerPlugin(("org.scalamacros" % "paradise"  % "2.1.1") cross CrossVersion.full)
   ```

+If you are using IntelliJ, macro generated accessors will not be available in IDE hints without [ZIO plugin](../../guides/tutorials/running-our-first-zio-project-with-intellij-idea.md).

 :::info
 At the moment these are only available for Scala versions `2.x`, however their equivalents for Scala 3 are on our roadmap.
 :::